-(2) A requirement that school personnel report prohibited incidents of which they are aware to the school principal or other administrator designated by the principal;

-(3) A requirement that the parents or guardians of a student involved in a prohibited incident be notified and, to the extent permitted by state and federal law governing student privacy, have access to any written reports pertaining to the prohibited incident (see COMMENT 1);

-(4) Procedures for documenting, investigating, and responding to a reported incident;

-(5) A requirement that the district or community school administration provide semiannual written summaries of all reported incidents to the president of the district board of education or community school governing authority, and post them on the district's or school's web site (if it has a web site);

-(6) A strategy for protecting a victim from additional harassment and from retaliation following a report; and

-(7) The disciplinary procedure for a student who is guilty of harassment, intimidation, or bullying.
-The act explicitly prohibits the disciplinary procedure from infringing on a student's rights under the First Amendment to the U.S. Constitution, which include freedom of speech and the free exercise of religion.
+- (2) A requirement that school personnel report prohibited incidents of which they are aware to the school principal or other administrator designated by the principal; - (3) A requirement that the parents or guardians of a student involved in a prohibited incident be notified and, to the extent permitted by state and federal law governing student privacy, have access to any written reports pertaining to the prohibited incident (see COMMENT 1); - (4) Procedures for documenting, investigating, and responding to a reported incident; - (5) A requirement that the district or community school administration provide written notification of all reported incidents to the president of the district board of education or community school governing authority; - (6) A strategy for protecting a victim from additional harassment and to protect the student from retaliation following a report; and - (7) The disciplinary procedure for a student who is guilty of harassment, intimidation, or bullying (see COMMENT 2).
+The bill explicitly prohibits the disciplinary procedure from infringing on a student's rights under the First Amendment to the U.S. Constitution, which include freedom of speech and the free exercise of religion.